awsdocs/aws-kms-developer-guide/doc_source/services-parameter-store.md

 }
 ```

-## Troubleshooting CMK Issues in Parameter Store<a name="parameter-store-cmk-fail"></a>
+## Troubleshooting CMK issues in Parameter Store<a name="parameter-store-cmk-fail"></a>

 To perform any operation on a secure string parameter, Parameter Store must be able to use the AWS KMS CMK that you specify for your intended operation\.
 Most of the Parameter Store failures related to CMKs are caused by the following problems:
 + The credentials that an application is using do not have permission to perform the specified action on the CMK\.

   To fix this error, run the application with different credentials or revise the IAM or key policy that is preventing the operation\.
-For help with AWS KMS IAM and key policies, see [Authentication and Access Control for AWS KMS](control-access.md)\.
+For help with AWS KMS IAM and key policies, see [Authentication and access control for AWS KMS](control-access.md)\.
 + The CMK is not found\.

   This typically happens when you use an incorrect identifier for the CMK\.
 [Find the correct identifiers](find-cmk-id-arn.md) for the CMK and try the command again\.